tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 Do not forget to set max-width!
 It is a goodpractice.
-Unless you want intentionaly some element (eg. picture go edge to edge).
+Unless you want intentionally some element (eg. picture go edge to edge).
 If an element do not have max width, you should document it.